GenomicsAotearoa/Introduction-to-R/docs/06-data-visualization.md

 !!! question "Challenge"

-    Use geom_density to plot the distribution of DP with a different fill for each sample.
+    Use `geom_density()` to plot the distribution of DP with a different fill for each sample.
 Use a white background for the plot.

-    ??? success "Output"
+    ??? success "Solution"

         !!! r-project "r"